bojeryd91/bojeryd91.github.io/_pages/index.md

 #  Recent updates:

+## Nov 11, 2025 -- Another Norges Bank WP :D
+My great co-authors and I have put together a WP of one of my dissertation chapters: What do 12 billion card transactions say about house prices and consumption?
+Check it out at [https://www.norges-bank.no/en/news-events/publications/Working-Papers/2025/wp-152025/](https://www.norges-bank.no/en/news-events/publications/Working-Papers/2025/wp-152025/)

 ## Oct 15, 2025 -- Norges Bank WP out
 The latest version of Should I stay or should I go? can be found at [https://www.norges-bank.no/en/news-events/publications/Working-Papers/2025/wp-132025/](https://www.norges-bank.no/en/news-events/publications/Working-Papers/2025/wp-132025/)